msurner/MPD-NLP-interface/README.md

 Navigate to <http://127.0.0.1:8089> specify number of users, hatchrate and start.

 Feel free to specify some test cases in the locustfile.py!
-In my tests, the service performs pretty well.
+In my tests, the service performs pretty well (on debug mode).

 ## Ideas